Hobby drone today; commercial enterprise tomorrow…

-If so, then you must be on to something – because research company, DroneAnalyst it is from these hobbyist activities that many commercial drone operations have sprouted from.
+If so, then you must be on to something – because according to research company DroneAnalyst, it is from these hobbyist activities that many commercial drone operations have sprouted from.

-After all, didn’t Apple start out of the garage or something?
+After all, didn’t Apple start out of a garage or something?

 But DroneAnalyst should have the right of it, though – they are a research company after all.
 We know that Abdoulaziz Kountche – whose drone service start-up, Drone Africa Service is flying places from its base in Niger – was just following his childhood passion, which saw him build model aeroplanes from a very tender age.

 Until somebody challenged him to build an aircraft with a camera attached to it.
 Then the dream became real.

 Maybe the hobby domain is a good place to start – it will just be you and your dreams and passions, and you are not worried about money and markets and business prospects and… making money.
 It is just you.
 And your big idea.
 And when that idea grows big enough, the money will follow, at least as told by the many veterans of the drone industry who spoke to the researchers.

 “Many drone industry veterans have stories of a drone program starting from an employee bringing their personal drone to work,” wrote David Benowitz, the Head of Research at Drone Analyst.
 “Or a utility company where budget for a small drone fleet is kept just below limits that require management approval.

 “I have heard more of these “unofficial” stories of drone adoption than I can recount.
 And through our recent DroneAnalyst 2020 Market Sector Report, we’ve seen that this is more than a personal observation.
 “Bottom-up” means of adoption have founded 68 percent of all business and agency drone programs.”

 The researchers from DroneAnalyst spoke to 500 respondents in the drone industry, 68 percent of whom confirmed that they founded their enterprises through the less official route where they had to fail upwards.